Lucy8824/CFG-degree-fullstack-group-project-2024/README.md

 4. Set up the database in MySQL using the `index.sql` file.

-5. Change the environment variables using the `.env.example` file and change the database password to your own.
+5. Change the environment variables using the `.env.example`file:

+- Change the database password to your own.

+- Change the name of the database to match the one in `index.sql`.

+- Request your own key for the Ticketmaster API.

+- Change this key `your_jwt_secret_key`to your own.

 6. The app should now be working.
 You can test by running the backend and frontend servers.